KylerLoucks/cloud-resume-challenge/README.md

 by updating the Viewer Counter on the website.
 HTML, CSS, and JavaScript are used for the frontend.
 It makes use of a DynamoDB database to store a counter for the number of visitors.

+AWS SAM (Serverless Application Model) is used for infrastructure as code (IaC) to deploy everything and make deployments with a CI/CD pipeline simpler.

 ## CI/CD Pipeline
 This project utilizes AWS CodePipeline & CodeBuild to automate the latest deployments made to this github repository.